Carl Jung And The Shadow

 This is no spring cleaning.

 To acknowledge your projections is hard.
 It requires courage and honesty to reveal terrible parts of yourself.
-But while difficult, confronting your shadow is one of the most necessary battles you will ever wage in life because failure to face and integrate one’s shadow allows these negative elements of the personality freedom to grow and manifest at scale.
-And an unchecked shadow, a shadow bolstered through ignorance, has the greatest negative potential of all.
+But while difficult, confronting your shadow is one of the most necessary battles you will ever wage because failure to face and integrate one’s shadow allows these negative elements of the personality freedom to grow and manifest at scale.
+And an unchecked shadow, a shadow by through ignorance, has the greatest negative potential of all.

 A very interesting tangent Jung takes with his writings on projection is how these phenomena can manifest at the group level.